In This Article

-Home Office Ideas #2: Designing a dedicated room
+- Home Office Ideas #4: Revamping a study room

 For a long term solution, you will need a room that is fully equipped with workspace essentials.
 Your best option while working from home is to set up shop at the in separate room.
 You can turn your standard dining table into a sizable desk.
 Keep in mind that this spot should be well lit and should have a plug point to charge all your electronics.